ducasp/MSX-Development/FPGA/ocm-pld v3.9x/firmware/sx2_frankysnd/README.txt

       interrupt, not having IRQ and not having the proper scaler for timer caused its timing to be slow, darn slow...

-    - Fix: I've fixed OPL3 sound rendering as it was discarding all information that is on right output channel only, unfortunately we do not have enough FPGA resources to run the sequencer for two channels, but a clever trick allow all songs content to be properly played in MONO glory :P Try as an example Doom soundtrack track 3 before updating and after updating it. :)
+    - Fix for second gen devices: I've fixed OPL3 sound rendering as it was discarding all information that is on right output channel only, unfortunately we do not have enough FPGA resources to run the sequencer for two channels, but a clever trick allows all songs content to be properly played in MONO glory :P Try as an example Doom soundtrack track 3 before updating and after updating it. :)

+- SN76489 / Second PSG related:

+    - Extra: I've added partial support to a built-in Franky.
+That partial support is good enough to work with SG1000, COL4MMM (using COM\Franky versions) VGMPLAY, ROBOPLAY and Sofarun (remember to set it to use MSX VDP and Franky's PSG).
+As Franky sound uses I/O ports 0x48 and 0x49, and those ports are part of the switched I/O, it is usually disabled, as OCM IPL loader will leave switched I/O selected after booting.
+There are different ways to enable Franky sound:

+        - Latest release of COL4MMM automatically disables switched I/O, so no need for a SETSMART command or using VGMPLAY before.

+        - VGMPLAY will automatically disable switched I/O, so you can play a VGM song that uses SN76489 and after exiting VGMPLAY you can use other software.

+        - De-select the internal switched I/O by sending the basic command OUT &H40,0

+        - Use SETSMART -8C to enable the I/O ports 0x48 and 0x49 for that, so
+        any program relying on reading OCM information on those ports won't get it.

+    - Extra: Second PSG on ports 0x10 to 0x13.
+It also allows the PSG registers to be read back.

+- For all devices:

+    - Improved: Victor Trucco made improvements on the SDRAM controller so it is able to work with different chips.
+Some SM-X mini and SMX-HB use chips that need this to work.

     - Extra: I've added Paddle emulation when using a PS/2 mouse.
 To enable VAUS (Arkanoid/Taito) Paddle emulation use SETSMART -8E, to enable MSX standard paddle emulation use SETSMART -8F, to disable it (default) use SETSMART -8D.
-Note that MSX Standard paddle only works properly if Z80 clock is 3.58MHz, like a realm MSX Standard paddle on a MSX machine with turbo CPU.
+Note that MSX Standard paddle only works properly if Z80 clock is 3.58MHz, like a real MSX Standard paddle on a MSX machine with turbo CPU.

-    - Extra: Second PSG on ports 0x10 to 0x13.

-- Planned for the future SM-X, SM-X mini and SX-2 will have a franky build:

-    - Missing: FPGA in those devices can't fit OPL3 along with Franky VDP and PSG, so that build won't have OPL3 support.

-    - Extra: this is a WIP, please wait, but it will have Franky VDP :P
+    - Fix: I've fixed mouse emulation.
+It was not possible to move a single pixel on X axis, now it is.
+Also, four different levels of sensibility are available by clicking the third mouse button (if your mouse is not an intellimouse compatible mouse w/ 3 buttons, sensibility will be fixed almost the same as before)

+    - Fix: Mouse emulation would not work nice if you had an eight button mega drive joystick connected with joymega.
+Now it detects properly

+    - Fix: When switching from mouse to joystick or joystick to mouse, joystick port is "disconnected" for 1 second.
+On a real MSX it is not possible to change from joystick to mouse without disconnecting each one so HIDTEST and software that uses HIDLIB to detect rely on the device being disconnected for a while to detect its removal and then be able to see the new device being connected

+    - Improvement: ported the Multicore 2+ Mouse emulation to all devices.
+It is a better approach as it has a time-out to return to the first state after a few time without communication, like a real MSX mouse.

 All source code and binaries that changed in relation to OCM 3.9:
 (c)2022 Oduvaldo Pavan Junior - ducasp@gmail.com